Frequently Asked Questions

 Alex works with people across all age ranges and stages in their lives.
 We work with individuals, couples, and families on relationship difficulties.
 Psychologists also work with other issues that may present firstly in childhood and adolescence.
 This could be such difficulties as behavioral disturbances, ADHD, bullying, issues at school, Autism and Asperger’s.

-After you have spoken with Clearview and arranged your first appointment you will receive a confirmation letter (and some forms to sign) via email.
-This provides information on your appointment, where to come, what to bring and a confidentiality agreement to read and sign.
+After you have spoken with Clearview and arranged your first appointment you will receive a TEXT.
+This provides information on your appointment, where to come, and what to bring.
 We are happy to discuss any questions you may have at your first appointment.

 A 50 minute time slot has been reserved especially for you.
 Please contact us as soon as possible if for some reason you need to reschedule or cancel your appointment.
 Cancellations may be made by calling our office, or by text.
 Please include your full name in your text.
 It is important you let us know as soon as possible if you cannot make an appointment.